Abba Kyari (police): Suspension

 On 1 August 2021, the Inspector General of Police announced the suspension of Kyari from duty pending the determination of investigation of his involvement in the Hushpuppi fraud.

 In December 2021, the Inspector-General of Police, Usman Baba, submitted the probe panel report on Kyari to the Police Service Commission.

 Cocaine deal allegation

 On 14 February 2022, a video clip of Kyari was exposed where he negotiated the release of some quantity of seized 25 kg cocaine, and offered $61,400 cash.

 On 7 March 2022, Kyari and six others were arraigned by the NDLEA on several charges bordering on conspiracy, obstruction and dealing in cocaine.
 However, Kyari and four others, who are police officers as well, pleaded not guilty to the charges brought against them by the anti-narcotics agency.

+In May 2024, Abba Kyari was released on bail from the Kuje Custodial Centre in the Federal Capital Territory after spending 27 months in detention.

+As of April 2025, the case continues with the judge declining to quash it following submissions filed by Kyari and his co-defendants.